How is My SMARTScore (Credit Score) Calculated?

 2. the number of accounts that show late payments, and

-3.whether you've brought the accounts up to date.
+3. whether you've brought the accounts back up to date.

 Remember, payment history is only a part of the credit scoring.
-So, while late payments are a negative, one or two mixed into an overall good credit picture will not hurt the credit score.
+So, while late payments are a negative, one or two mixed into an overall good credit picture will not overly hurt your credit score.
 Similarly, having no late payments does not guarantee a perfect score.

 Credit lines opened comprises 20% of the scoring model.
 If you’ve opened a lot of accounts recently or applied to open accounts, it may suggest potential financial trouble and may lower your score.
-Also, when people apply for credit frequently, it probably indicates financial pressures, so every time you apply for credit, your score gets declines a little.
-Before taking a new line of credit>, it’s important to consider whether having that extra credit is worth the drop in your SMARTScore.
+Also, when people apply for credit frequently, it often indicates financial pressure, so every time you apply for credit, your score declines a little.
+Before taking a new line of credit, it’s important to consider whether having that extra credit is worth the drop in your SMARTScore.

 The amount owed makes up another 10% of your SMARTScore.
-This variable considers:
+This data type considers

 Part of the science of credit scoring is determining how much is too much for a given credit profile.
 Owing a great deal of money on many accounts indicates that a person is stretched to their limit.
 This implies that they are more likely to make some payments late or not at all.
 New loans may drop your score temporarily, but loans that are closer to paying off can increase it because they show a successful payment history.

-Demography typically explores the relationship between such details as gender, age, marital status, educational attainment, and other information about the individual and their creditworthiness.
-Marital status, for example, has the potential to influence individual SMARTScores as differences in credit problems exist between individuals and couples.
-Marriage and family research has long documented the link between financial problems, divorce, and bankruptcy.
-Another demographic variable, educational attainment correlates with several factors that could influence Smart Scores including general mental ability.
-Finding a positive correlation between age and SMARTScores suggests individuals tend to have higher Smart Scores as they get older.
+Demography typically explores the relationship between such details as gender, age, and other information about the individual and their creditworthiness.
+Finding a positive correlation between age and SMARTScores, for example, suggests individuals tend to have higher SMARTScores as they get older.
 Remember, demography makes up only 5% of your SMARTScore, so one or two demographic variables mixed into an overall good credit picture will not hurt your SMARTScore.

 The length of your credit history accounts for 5% of your score.
 In general, a longer credit history will increase a score; however, consumers with shorter credit histories may still get high scores depending on other components that make up your score.
 This is why you should consider keeping your accounts open and active.
 Common sense dictates that someone who has never been late with a payment in 20 years is a safer bet than someone who has been on time for two years.
 The longer your accounts have been open and in good standing, the better.
 It may seem wise to avoid applying for credit and carrying debt, but it can hurt your score if lenders have no credit history to review.

 Inquiries on your credit report are one of the ways used to gauge the risk that you'll default on new obligations.
 Too many inquiries, especially in the past few months, might mean that you’re taking on too much debt or that you’re in some kind of financial trouble and are looking for credit to help you out.
 Inquiries can have a greater impact if you have few accounts or short credit history.
-Large numbers of inquiries also mean greater risk.
-Statistically, people with six inquiries or more on their credit reports can be up to eight times more likely to declare bankruptcy than people with no inquiries on their reports.
+Large numbers of inquiries usually imply greater risk.
 While inquiries often can play a part in assessing risk, they play a minor part and are only 5% of your SMARTScore.

 Ultimately, the best way to help improve your SMARTScore is to use loans and credit cards responsibly and make prompt payments.
 The more your credit history shows that you can responsibly handle credit, the more willing lenders will be to offer you credit at a competitive rate.
 It is important to understand that your SMARTScore reflects only the information contained in your credit report because it is a key tool used by lending agencies.
 It is important to keep an eye on your credit report.
 That is the basis of your SMARTScore, so reviewing it at least once a year and correcting any errors on it is crucial.